lars-vc/neovim-config/README.md

 ```
 :PlugInstall
 ```
-in Neovim, then close and relaunch
+in NeoVim, then close and relaunch

 ## Dependencies